-- 7.5.1.
-What constitutes a healthy diet, including an understanding of calories and other nutritional content. - 7.5.2.
-The principles of planning and preparing a range of healthy meals. - 7.5.3.The characteristics of a poor diet and risks associated with unhealthy eating, including obesity, and other behaviours, e.g. the impact of alcohol on diet or health.
+- 34. By the end of primary school, pupils will know: - .34.1.
+What constitutes a healthy diet, including an understanding of calories and other nutritional content. - .34.2.
+The principles of planning and preparing a range of healthy meals. - .34.3.
+The characteristics of a poor diet and risks associated with unhealthy eating, including obesity, and other behaviours, e.g. the impact of alcohol on diet or health.